• Skip to primary navigation

 • What can I make with leftover ingredients?

-Start your prosciutto and fig pizza with store bought pizza dough OR naan bread, then it'll just take 15-20 minutes.
+Start your prosciutto and fig pizza with homemade Single Serving Pizza Dough, store bought, OR naan bread, then it'll just take 15-20 minutes.
 This prosciutto and fig pizza is a quick and easy pizza dinner, which is always a good idea.

 • Zucchini with Feta